dh711-web/pmos-process-optimization/results/parameter_sweep.md

 Every parameter landed at the shallow, low-dose end of its swept range.
-At `Lg` = 250 nm the device is short-channel limited throughout, so anything that deepens a junction costs more in gate control than it returns in drive current. — the entire gain came from the four depth-related parameters.
+At `Lg` = 250 nm the device is short-channel limited throughout, so anything that deepens a junction costs more in gate control than it returns in drive current.